Paying for Care

 Life Insurance

-The insurance industry also offers hybrid life insurance policies that have a limited amount of long term care insurance built in through riders that are sold at the time of purchase.
+The insurance industry also offers hybrid life insurance policies that have a limited amount of long-term care insurance built in through riders that are sold at the time of purchase.
 For those with whole life insurance and cash value, one may borrow against the policy or cash it out if need be.
 Other insurance options include selling your policy to a life settlement broker.
-And some term policies allow you to use some of the death benefit to pay for care if you are terminally ill.
+Some policies will also allow you to use some of your death benefits to pay for care if you are terminally ill.

 Reverse Mortgages

 Reverse mortgages may be a workable option for those over age 62 who have equity in their homes and need to pay for long-term care either in an institution or at home.
 But they aren’t the only option for tapping home equity.
 For example, you can use home equity loans to get a lump sum upfront.
-Or, you can use a home equity line of credit (HELOC) that’s similar to a credit card meaning you can borrow what you need.
+Or, you can use a home equity line of credit (HELOC), an option similar to a credit card, meaning you can borrow what you need.

 Veterans

-VICAP Counselors can help answer questions about Medicare, Medicare Advantage, Medicare Supplemental insurance, Part D, Special Needs Plans for people who qualify for both Medicare and Medicaid as well as long-term care financing options.
+VICAP counselors can help answer questions about Medicare, Medicare Advantage, Medicare Supplemental insurance, Part D, and Special Needs Plans for people who qualify for both Medicare and Medicaid.
+They can also help you navigate long-term care financing options.
 They can also assist with appeals, denials and identifying whether you are eligible for low-income subsidies.
-Unlike much of the advertising you see on TV about saving money on Medicare, this government service is free, unbiased and confidential.
+Unlike much of the advertising you see on TV about saving money on Medicare, this government service is free, unbiased, and confidential.
 (800) 552-3402